mfederczuk/physics-engine-demo/README.md

 This is a test/demo/experiment of a very simple physics/collision engine, written in ECMAScript and using HTML5 Canvas'.

 The demo is available on GitHub Pages: <https://mfederczuk.github.io/physics-engine-demo>
-Currently there is only on entity (the "subject") moveable in a box.
+Currently there is only a box with a few entities randomly moving around in it and one entity (the "subject") that is (by default) controlled by the user.

 Some of the engine's configuration can be adjusted live.
 Playing around with the console is encouraged.
 For example: